gbv/beaconspec/beacon.md

          foaf:mbox <mailto:bea@example.org>
      ] .

-### homepage
+### HOMEPAGE

-The homepage field contains an URL of a website with additional information about this link dump.
+The `HOMEPAGE` meta field contains an URL of a website with additional information about this link dump.
 This field corresponds to the RDF property `foaf:homepage` with `dump` as subject.
 Note that this field does not specify the homepage of the target dataset.
-For instance this meta field expressed in BEACON text format
+For instance this field expressed in BEACON text format

     #HOMEPAGE: http://example.org/about.html